nidhalmessaoudi/EasyRequest/README.md

   <li>All major functionalities from sending different requests with different types to recieving the results nicely formatted.</li>
   <li>In this version, switching between themes becomes much more consistent and smooth.</li>
   <li>
-    The main feature and capablity added to this version is working with query params which is now ready for public usage with more flexiblity and bug fixes over the old version.
+    The main feature and capablity added to this version is working with request headers so that you can add your custom headers (like authorization) and they will be sent along with the request.
   </li>
 </ul>